Shamar/shamar.github.io/_posts/2019-06-03-what-is-informatics.markdown

 Both of above sentences are properly expressed in present tense, but they occur at different points in time and space.

-Moreover data always convey much more information than the intended one.
+Moreover data always convey much more information than the intended message.
 For example the information about this text itself, its language, its length and so on, are what is often improperly called "[metadata](https://en.wikipedia.org/wiki/Metadata)".